bacalhau-project/bacalhau/docs/docs/getting-started/resources.md

 ## WASM Executor

-Due to the peculiarities of WASM, it cannot be limited by CPU or disk space.
-Besides, WASM has its own RAM limitation - up to 4 GB and cannot use GPU.
+WebAssembly is not limited by CPU, or disk space, and is unable to use any installed GPU.
+It also has a limitation on the amount of RAM available - up to a maximum of 4 GB.
 Therefore, when configuring the WASM executor, you can only specify the `--memory` flag.